stoikerty/dev-toolkit/README.md

 - each `index.html` contains a `script`-link to the `app` bundle and the page-bundle
 - scripts use `async` and `defer`-attributes as appropriate
 - each subsequent page can be pre-cached and loaded on demand

+## Setting up tests
+You'll need to import the webpack config for running tests, [refer to this gist](https://gist.github.com/stoikerty/a202280147910b63a20e167dc4778fb8) for the setup.
+You'll be able to write your tests in ES2015, just like the rest of your app.
+Single tests can also be run in a watch-mode with the `npm run test-single [TEST_DESCRIPTION]`-command.

 ## Use server with server-side rendering